junatLumessa/why-so-late/docs/index.md

 Making an accurate prediction of train delays was challenging.
 Although our graphs show some correlation between weather data and trains being late, the classifiers results were not dependent on weather data.
 Instead, the classifiers results were based on train data purely, as some train types are typically more often late than others.

+We had quite little data (only for 365 days) since it took much time and memory to download it.
+The results could be improved by getting more data and examining more variables that could affect the trains being late.
+The high temperature changes and snow depths appears mostly on winter so even if they affect how much the trains are late in winter they won't help predicting how much the trains are late in summer.